Azure-Samples/ai-hub-gateway-solution-accelerator/guides/bring-your-own-network.md

 This to allow the accelerator to be accessible as soon as the deployment completes.

-This can be changed in the main.bicep.
-The following parameters need to be updated:
+This can be changed in the [main.bicep](../infra/main.bicep).

+The following parameter can be updated to internal if needed:

 ```bicep
 description('Network type for API Management service.
 Leave blank to use default naming conventions.')